magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/modify-image-library-permissions/index.md

 {:.bs-callout-info}
 Use the `di.xml` method for versions `2.3.7-p1` and earlier.
 For later versions, see [the config.xml method](#configxml-method).
 If you subsequently upgrade to version `2.3.7-p2` or higher, you must implement the `config.xml` method.

-For security purposes, Magento does not provide Media Library access to contents in specific folders.
-This configuration is set in the CMS module's `di.xml` file and injected into the Storage class constructor.
+For security purposes, Commerce does not provide Media Library access to contents in specific folders.
+This configuration is set in the CMS module's `di.xml` file and injected into the `Storage` class constructor.

 By default, Magento allows Media Library access to all directories under `/pub/media` except the following: